-As of the Purchase Cut-Off Date, the following criteria (the "Eligibility Criteria") must have been satisfied by an HP Contract in order for it to be eligible for ownership by the Purchaser pursuant to the Amended Auto Portfolio Purchase Agreement.
+The Initial Purchased HP Contracts will be transferred to the Purchaser on the Initial Purchase Date, and Further Purchased HP Contracts will be transferred to the Purchaser on each Further Purchase Date pursuant to the Auto Portfolio Purchase Agreement.
+As of the relevant Purchase Cut-Off Date, the Eligibility Criteria must have been satisfied by an HP Contract in order for it to be eligible for acquisition by the Purchaser pursuant to the Auto Portfolio Purchase Agreement.
+For further details see section entitled "Eligibility Criteria".
+Upon payment of (i) the Initial Aggregate